 Applications must be submitted through the Boston Charter Public Schools Application System.
-The next enrollment lottery will be held on March 6, 2020 at Brooke Mattapan.
-While families are welcome to attend in person, attendance is not required or expected.
-In the meantime, we encourage families to review our website to learn more about our school.
-For further questions, you can reach Alejandra Lombardo by emailing email@example.com or via phone at 617-409-5193.VISIT BOSTON CHARTER PUBLIC SCHOOLS SITE
+The enrollment period and the lottery for the 2020-2021 school year is closed.
+If you have questions about enrolling in Brooke, we encourage families to review our website to learn more about our school or e-mail email@example.com with any further questions.VISIT BOSTON CHARTER PUBLIC SCHOOLS SITE

 Brooke Charter Schools is a network of tuition-free, public charter schools providing an academically rigorous education to students from Boston and Chelsea.
 Admission is based on a random lottery.
 There are no admissions applications or interviews, and there is no tuition fee.
 All students in Boston Public Schools and Chelsea Public Schools—including English language learners, limited English proficient students, and special education students—are encouraged to apply through the lottery.VIEW RIGHT TO ATTEND NOTICE FOR PARENTS

 You should consider applying to Brooke if you are looking for an academically rigorous school that consistently supports high behavior expectations.
 Some ways that those high expectations translate into practice are:

 - Small class sizes: ensuring students receive the support they need at their level.
 For instance, kindergarten classes have no more than 15 students.
 In fact, all elementary school classrooms have approximately 20 students (or less).
 Middle school classes are larger, but students receive small group tutoring and advisory periods.

 - 3 ½+ hours of literacy instruction daily: beginning in kindergarten.

 - At least 70 minutes of math instruction daily: beginning in kindergarten.